Policy 110 Information Technology Change Control and Management

 • Changing the security configuration settings of information resources such as operating systems, applications, firewalls, routers, and mobile devices

 • Updating software, applications, and databases.
-Refer to Policy 111: Information Security Software Development, Management, and Administration for more information
+Refer to Policy 111: Information Security for Software Development, Management, and Administration for more information

 • Tracking the following: security-related change requests, implemented changes, and change impacts